 The Committee maintains a rich relationship with its Inspectors General, the Government Accountability Office (GAO), the National Academies of Science, the Congressional Research Service, the Office of Government Ethics, and the Office of Special Counsel, as well as various other independent investigative and oversight entities.
 The Committee will continue to work with those offices, relying on them to identify major mismanagement issues, using their reports in hearings, and working with the High Risk Series published by GAO to guide hearings and inquiries.
-The Committee already has several outstanding requests, many of which are bipartisan or cross-Committee, which reflects the collaborative nature of much of the Committee's oversight work.
+The Committee already has several outstanding requests, many of which are bipartisan or cross-Committee, which reflects the collaborative nature of much of the Committee also welcomes input for the committee also welcomes input for the committee.

 The Committee also welcomes input from the public and whistleblowers.
 The Committee has developed many relationships with whistleblowers in agencies.
 The Committee has taken positive steps to try to protect them from retaliation and has been reasonably successful in that role.
 Most of the whistleblowers who come to the Committee remain anonymous-sometimes even from the Committee.
-The Committee will retain its open-door policy regarding whistleblowers, whether